mghasemi19/git_tut/README.md

 # git_tut
-This repo includes some useful Git tutorial commands
+This repo includes some useful Git tutorial commands which could be helful for beginners.